 A few tips for making out-of-this-world Homemade Banana Pudding Dessert:

 - Make sure you cook the pudding long enough for it to thicken.
 It needs to coat the back of a spoon.
 After cooking, let it chill to give it adequate time to set up.
+You can find my favorite wooden spoon HERE.

 - Temper the egg yolks.
 Adding a small amount of hot milk to the egg yolks brings them to a higher temperature slowly to prevent the eggs from cooking.
 After the eggs have been tempered, add them to the pan and continue to cook.